-Higher rates could also undermine the corporate tax base since incentives for evasion and profit shifting are likely stronger, particularly if enforcement capacity is limited.48 And to the extent that this leads to lower capital accumulation, the incidence of higher rates may fall on workers as well.49 To compare CIT collection capacity across countries, including tax enforcement and the broadness of the tax base, it is useful to analyze the CIT 'productivity' indicator, which measures revenue collection (in percent of GDP) per percentage point of the CIT statutory rate.
-Among LA7 countries this indicator is significantly above that of the OECD in Chile and Uruguay, while CIT productivity is more subdued in Argentina and Brazil, two countries with above-average statutory rates, suggesting a significant erosion of the corporate tax base in these cases.
+Higher rates could also undermine the corporate tax base since incentives for evasion and profit shifting are likely stronger, particularly if enforcement capacity is limited.
+44 Additionally, to the extent that this leads to lower capital accumulation, the incidence of higher rates may fall on workers as well.
+45 To compare CIT collection capacity across countries, including tax enforcement and the broadness of the tax base, it is useful to analyze the CIT 'productivity' indicator, which measures revenue collection (in percent of GDP) per percentage point of the CIT statutory rate.
+Among LA7 countries this indicator is significantly above that of the OECD in Chile and Uruguay, while CIT productivity is more subdued in Argentina and Brazil, two countries with above-average statutory rates, suggesting a significant erosion of the corporate tax base in these cases (Figure 12, panel 3).

-Partly due to LAC's relatively higher statutory tax rates, the extent of revenue loss from international tax avoidance is greater in LAC than in other regions (Cobham and Jansky 2018).
+Partly due to relatively higher statutory tax rates, the extent of revenue loss from international tax avoidance is greater in LA7 than in other regions (Cobham and Jansky 2018).
 The corporate tax base has been also undermined by multinational companies' profit shifting, for example through transfer mispricing and debt shifting.
-This trend has taken place on the back of corporate tax territoriality, whereby profits are taxed only in the host or source countries where they are generated, exacerbating the incentives for companies to shift profits abroad (Langenmayr and Liu 2020).
-With the rise of the digital economy and intangible assets, it is becoming more difficult to track the source of corporate profits, adding challenges to the implementation of territoriality-based corporate taxation.
-This has affected particularly higher-tax countries, where source-based factors of tangible capital and workforce are often located, making it more difficult for countries to raise revenue.
+This trend has taken place on the back of